Video interview tips - 11 ways to impress the hiring manager

 It’s important to take the time to become comfortable looking directly into the webcam.
 Avoid the temptation of looking at your own image on the screen and instead look into the camera so that you maintain eye contact with your interviewer.
 Don’t forget to smile at the same time as this will help you build rapport.

-It is perfectly acceptable to refer briefly to notes but keep them out of shot.
+It is perfectly acceptable to refer briefly to notes but keep them out of shot during your video interview.
 They should also be brief and used only as springboards or prompts.
 Do not be tempted to read from them word for word, but instead hold eye contact with your interviewer and speak freely.

 Just as you would turn up early to a physical interview, have everything in place at least 10 minutes before your video interview is due to commence.
 It’s just as unprofessional to leave an interviewer waiting online as it is in the interview room.
 So, join the video interview a minute or two before it is due to start.